soulwing/javashmail-provider/README.md

 The Fixed Recipient Provider is a JavaMail transport provider that directs all sent messages to one or more fixed recipients, ignoring any recipient addresses specified in the call to the `sendMessage` method on the `Transport` class.
-Because only the envelope recipients manipulated, the message recipients in the message header are unaffected.
+Because only the envelope recipients are manipulated, the message recipients in the message header are unaffected.
 This allows you to deliver all messages to a fixed mailbox or (mailboxes) while still having the original recipient headers intact to inspect for correctness.